What is dermatitis herpetiformis (DH)?

 There is no known way to prevent this disease.
 You may be able to prevent complications by avoiding foods that contain gluten.
 Although difficult, sticking to a gluten-free diet can reduce the amount of medicines needed to manage the disease.

-What are the complications of dermatitis herpetiformis?
+What are possible complications of dermatitis herpetiformis?

 People with DH often have celiac disease, which may develop into intestinal cancer.
 Thyroid disease may also develop.